NOTHING EXTRAORDINARY ABOUT US!

-!”WHAT IS THE MATTER WITH ME?!”
+“WHAT IS THE MATTER WITH ME?!”

-“It’s not the sex that is killing you, it’s the dishonesty”
+“It’s not the sex that is killing you, it’s the dishonesty.”

 Refusing to settle for vague responses, Greg was determined to hear Carlene’s heart to understand the problem.
-Together we began to establish new levels of vulnerability and communication patterns.
-Sometimes our efforts at physical intimacy were successful.
+As we began to establish new levels of vulnerability and communication patterns, sometimes our efforts at physical intimacy were successful.
 Sometimes, once again, our evenings ended in frustration and tears.
-Carlene says now, “life had become a dark and lonely tunnel for me.
-Though very little changed initially, somehow with the genuine questions and the vulnerability required for us to hear one another, sparked a glimmer of light for me at the end of our dark road.
-I didn’t know what it meant, but I had hope that we were headed toward something better.”
+Carlene can now say, “life had become a dark and lonely tunnel.
+Though initially, very little changed.
+Somehow, with the genuine questions and the vulnerability required to hear one another, a glimmer sparked at the end of our very dark road.
+I didn’t know what it meant, but I had hope that slowly grew; we were headed toward something better.”

-our healing journey led to a sacred celebration We both value & enjoy!
+Our healing journey led to a sacred celebration we both value & enjoy!